adarshpa30/PYTHON_ML/Bank Project New/README.md

+Problem Summary
+Context:

+Term deposits are a critical revenue stream for banks, involving cash investments held for a predetermined period at an agreed-upon interest rate.
+To promote term deposits, banks utilize various marketing strategies, including email marketing, advertisements, telephonic marketing, and digital marketing.
+Despite the rise of digital channels, telephonic marketing remains highly effective for engaging customers, although it requires significant investment in call centers.

+Challenge:

+Given the high cost of telephonic marketing campaigns, it is crucial for banks to pre-identify potential customers who are likely to subscribe to a term deposit.
+This targeted approach can enhance the efficiency of outreach efforts, ensuring that resources are allocated to clients with a higher probability of conversion.

+Objective:

+The objective is to develop a predictive model to identify clients who are likely to subscribe to a term deposit based on data from previous direct marketing campaigns conducted by a Portuguese banking institution.
+The model aims to predict the binary outcome (yes or no) indicating whether a client will subscribe to a term deposit.

 Detailed Column Descriptions:
 age: This column represents the age of the bank client.
 It's a numeric variable indicating the age in years.